Last Updated on

 - If the taste of herbal tea is too strong or bitter for your taste, reduce infusion or boiling time and/or add honey or palm sugar.
 Adding normal sugar does more harm than good if consumed during those mucous stuffed days!

-7 Best Tea for Colds Recipes to Try
+7 Best Herbal Tea for Colds Recipes to Try

 It may not always be possible to go to a health store looking for specific premier tea blends with health benefits!

-The best option is to look for ingredients which may already be there in your fridge or spice cupboard!
+The best option is to look for ingredients that may already be there in your fridge or spice cupboard!

 Here is a list of 7 easy to make herbal teas, good for soothing an achy throat or a runny nose with everyday warming herbs and spices!